 The vision is built upon a system where a cohort of new experts in nursing will be helping to manage the requirements of good quality care in the management of Epilepsy.
 Care will be centralized in epilepsy centres when necessary and decentralized in a structured primary care programme where possible.

 A sophisticated and robust means of electronic information management will be developed to become a defacto disease registry within which the important evidence-based metrics underlying good clinical practice will be gathered.
 Front-line physicians delivering care at the emergency department interface will be provided with an integrated seizure care pathway that will reduce admissions and length of stay, whilst improving patient safety by eliminating treatment variability.
 Finally, for the 15% or so of very difficult to control epilepsy, the national epilepsy surgery programme, will be enhanced and expanded over 2 sites to provide world-class access to complex but potentially curative surgery.

-The National Clinical Programme in Epilepsy Care, in line with all of the clinical programmes from the Directorate of Clinical Strategy and Programmes has 3 main goals: the delivery of improved quality of care and, improved access to specialist care for patients with epilepsy while at the same time delivering on value (cost) which will ensure the sustainability of the programme into the future.
+The National Clinical Programme in Epilepsy Care, in line with all of the clinical programmes from the Directorate of Clinical Design and Innovation has 3 main goals: the delivery of improved quality of care and, improved access to specialist care for patients with epilepsy while at the same time delivering on value (cost) which will ensure the sustainability of the programme into the future.

 - To reduce mortality from SUDEP, Status Epilepticus and injuries

 - To increase the prevalence of patients who are seizure free.